pulsar-edit/pulsar-edit.github.io/docs/blog/20230401-confused-Techie-PON.md

 ];
 ```

 Look at that!
-As you can see anyone can pick it up without even reading a manual!
+As you can see, anyone can pick it up without even reading a manual!
 But if you do need one, make sure to read the full [Specification 1.0.0](https://github.com/confused-Techie/pon/blob/main/spec/1.0.0-specification.md)

 As you might expect, PON already has full support in Pulsar!